How to audit your Google Ads account like a pro

 Trends

-Once you have the base level audit complete, Geddes suggests looking at trends.
-Instead of looking at month-to-month trends, look at year over year.
+Once you have the base level audit complete, look at trends.
+Instead of looking at month-to-month trends, look at year-over-year.
 Consider how last March did compared to this year instead of looking at February vs. March.

 Knowing these factors can help you chase down what happened and isolate areas of change.